Soreine/hyper-gwent/README.md

 Chrome extension to preview cards on pages containing GwentⓇ related content.

+## Looking for maintainers

+This project has become stale.
+The main reason is because of [#44](https://github.com/Soreine/hyper-gwent/issues/44).
+Since we have paused playing the game, no update are planned for now.

 ## Suggesting alternatives for card names

 You can suggest new alternate names for cards.
 The complete list is here: https://github.com/Soreine/hyper-gwent/blob/master/src/core/data/ALIASES.js